apierr/yo-angulare-requirejs-protractor-showcase/README.md

 ### Configure Travis CI

-1. Update the Node.js version according the version of your local machine
+1. Update the Node.js version according the version of your local machine.

 ### Configure protractor with grunt